An interview with Kyle Wentworth founder/owner of Fusion IT

 We have four things going really well for us in our organization right now.

 Our Customer Experience is going very well.
 We are getting great reviews from our customers.
-Granted they are frustrated with technology, but they are very happy with us.
-We survey customers after tickets are closed as part of our workflow with automated reporting to let us know our Customer Experience.
+Granted they might be frustrated with technology as a whole, but they are very happy with us.
+We survey customers after tickets are closed as part of our workflow with automated reporting to let us know our Customer Experience and Quality of Service levels.

-We have the "study of technique" or Technology down pat as good as any other company could possibly do it in managing technology for other businesses.
+We have the "study of technique" or Technology down pat.
 It's steady, it’s true, it’s proven and it works.
-If a customer allows us to put the network in the way we want it, they end up with a lot less expense in the long run because the network just works.
-It's when they try to cheap out on a product that they end up shooting themselves in the foot and causing more self-inflicted pain than the way we had recommended it to go.
+If a customer allows us to put the network in the way we recommend it, ultimately TCO is greatly reduced and the network just works.
+It's when they try to cheap out on a product that they end up shooting themselves in the foot and causing more self-inflicted pain.

 Bullet Points about Kyle